 Sometimes a dentist will close the holes your wisdom teeth came out of with stitches to help with recovery.
 Activities like smoking, vaping, brushing your teeth, or using drinking straws too soon after removal can also pull those stitches out, making for a much longer wisdom teeth recovery time.
 Just how soon smoking and vaping are acceptable after wisdom teeth removal will vary from person to person, but the longer you wait, the better!

 Elevate your head

 During the first few days, make sure to sleep with your head elevated at about a 45-degree angle with your body.
-This will help you recover faster and reduce pain because it decreases the amount of blood around your wound.
+This will help you recover faster and reduce swelling after your wisdom tooth is removed because it decreases the amount of blood around your wound.

 Ice is nice

-An ice pack or cold compress will help reduce swelling and inflammation and also help numb the pain.
+An ice pack or cold compress will also help reduce swelling and inflammation and help numb any pain.
 If using ice, make sure to wrap it in a towel to prevent ice burns, and don't apply ice for more than 20 minutes at a time.

 Make sure not to get your hot water bottle confused with your cold compress because applying heat to the site will only make matters worse.

 Drink plenty of water after the extraction to keep your mouth and your socket clean and, make sure that your mouth doesn't dry out.
 A dry mouth can disrupt your pH balance and create a breeding ground for bacteria, which of course, can cause infection and other health problems.

 It's no fun to not be able to eat solid foods, but you can still enjoy a tasty and nutritious liquid diet.
 This is a good time to experiment with flavors you love and indulge in your favorite treats.
 So, what is good to eat after your wisdom tooth extraction?
 Try the following to get started: